cloudmesh/classes/docs/source/i524/technologies.rst

      as launch and monitor the cloud apps.
 It also includes service that provides auto-scaling and high availability of resources deployed over multiple IaaS cloud.
 The Nimubs Platform tools are cloudinit.d, Phantom and Context Broker.
-In the 2013 paper :cite:`nimbus-paper` Dmitry Duplykin and others from University of Colorado, used Nimbus Phantom to deploy auto-scaling solution across multiple NSF FutureGrid clouds.
+In this paper :cite:`nimbus-paper` it is mentioned how to used Nimbus Phantom to deploy auto-scaling solution across multiple NSF FutureGrid clouds.
 In this implementation Phantom was responsible for deploying instances across multiple clouds and monitoring those instance.
 Nimbus platform supports Nimbus, Open Stack, Amazon and several other clouds.

-     **IMPROVE: Mention names is inappropriate**

 351. CloudStack
 352. CoreOS
 353. rkt